VCA - DR. DASHBOARD

 Using the workflow scenarios, we refined the application's functionality, optimizing the information architecture layout.
 From there, we moved on to developing more detailed wireframes to better understand the available space in relation to content.
 Working in Adobe XD allowed us to iterate rather quickly.

 VCA's Woofware had recently received a major OS update and with it a style refresh which I used this as a starting point to branding the application.
 The style guide was being developed in tandem with our application, thus the client could only provide screenshots along with a small asset library containing a few core elements (font families and color themes).
-Using these as a foundation, we interpolated much of the app's visual design to what use see in this case study.
+Using these as a foundation, we interpolated much of the app's visual design to what you see in this case study.

 *square is at 75% opacity